-Before beginning this activity, make copies on transparency sheets of the grid overlay chart—one per student.
+Before beginning this activity, make copies on transparency sheets of the grid overlay chart—one per student group.

 Also show them the images of Iona Island and the some of the different birds that inhabit tidal marshes (and are referenced in the handout).

-Divide students into groups pairs and distribute copies of the maps.
+Divide students into groups or pairs and distribute copies of the Iona Island maps.
 There are three maps: 1991, 1997, and 2005.
 Give each pair one map year, but give each student their own map and transparency.